anacarolina-arellano/telemetry/README.md

 - The App will open at http://localhost:4000/

 #### **Comments**
-- The vue interface allows you to add a new document to firestore but right now the cloud function of salesObserver gets only triggered if a new document is added in that collection through the Firestore Emulator.
+- The vue interface allows you to add a new document to firestore by filling the form.
+You can retrieve the information of that form and the ones that are in the cloud with the section that is below, which uses a cloud function.
+- The data of the charts is hardcoded but the use of sending and receiving dara is in the admin section

 #### **API KEYS**
 apiKey: 'AIzaSyAHAij4Xf0nEQoGYWd-aYNMNA3lCtEpX20',